CarlosAlegreUr/Constellation-ChainlinkHackathon-2023/README.md

 # Chainlink ccip contracts cant be installed with forge

-# Use this to isntall CCIP contracts in "./src/backend" (you should already be here)
+# Use this to install CCIP contracts in "./src/backend" (you should already be here)

 # Just leave everythin empty and press enter
 npm init